Why a Packaging Portfolio Audit Is the First Strategic Move for EU PPWR

 The European Union Packaging and Packaging Waste Regulation (EU PPWR) represents a significant regulatory milestone and a structural shift in how packaging is designed, assessed and placed on the European market.
 For brands, it signals an opportunity to move beyond compliance and build clarity, strengthen control and secure a competitive advantage in a landscape defined by accelerating change.

 This piece serves as your European PPWR Survival Guide, providing a step-by-step approach to understanding the regulation, assessing your packaging portfolio and preparing for compliance with confidence.
 At MM Group, we believe that progress starts with facts.
 Before redesigning formats, changing materials or rethinking supply chains, businesses need a clear, evidence-based understanding of where they stand.
-That is why the first and most critical step towards readiness under the PPWR EU regulation is a comprehensive Packaging Portfolio Audit.
+That is why the first and most critical step towards readiness under the EU PPWR regulation is a comprehensive Packaging Portfolio Audit.

 How to Conduct an Effective Packaging Portfolio Audit for EU PPWR